-The NFT boon shows no signs of slowing down.
-OpenSea’s transaction volume was $3.4 billion in August this year, that’s an 800% increase from July.
+The NFT boom shows no signs of slowing down.
+OpenSea’s transaction volume was $14 billion in 2021, almost 646 times the $21.7 million they sold in 2020.
 And NFTs are already being discussed for their application in finance, marketing, real estate, and government.

 It’s clear NFTs are here to stay.
 So we’ve scoured the web for you and gathered the craziest, most expensive, and most innovative 39 non-fungible token ideas and examples.

 In this article we cover everything from tattoo NFTs to virtual real estate to pet rocks.
 When it comes to NFTs, one thing’s for sure: the only limit is your imagination.